Social Media and Medicine

 Human beings are innately social.
 Health is social.
 1+ Billion users on Facebook can’t all be wrong.

-Patients are more knowledgeable, intelligent, and better prepared for their Orthopedic appointments.
-They expect and demand a far higher level of service from their health care providers.
+Patients are more knowledgeable, engaged, and better prepared for their Orthopedic appointments.
+They expect and demand a far higher level of engagement from their doctors.

-I employ shared decision making and informed choice principles to educate you not only about your disease, but to determine a treatment plan that takes into account your desires, quality of life and values.
+I am proud to use shared decision making and informed choice principles to educate you not only about your injury, but to determine a treatment plan that takes into account your desires, quality of life and values.